LuisSR/RCD-Demosaicing/README.md

 ## Usage

+I provide binary files built in Visual Studio C++ 2015 under Windows 8.1 and GCC under Lubuntu 16.04.

+To run RCD, use the flag "-q 4".
+Command example:

+    dcraw -v -T -6 -H 0 -W -o 1 -w -q 4 file.raw

-The algorithm can be plugged to dcraw.
-It expects two buffers to be declared prior to its include command:
+The algorithm can be compiled manually.
+To be pluggable to dcraw, it expects two buffers to be declared prior to the first step:

     float (*cfa), containing the CFA values in a [0-1] floating point range float (*rgb)[3], containing the int (*image)[4] values in a [0-1] floating point range